 Annuity lifetime payouts: How much will you get?

-One of the great things about annuities is their ability to provide you with income for the rest of your days — in effect, a lifetime stream of income that you can never outlive.
+The primary feature of an annuity is the ability to provide you with an income source for the rest of your days — in effect, a lifetime stream of income that you can never outlive.
 Even if you live to a ripe old age of 110, you're still guaranteed to be paid by the insurance company if you chose to receive annuity payments for life.
-(Other payout options are available as well, known as "period certains.")

 The payout process works the same for a fixed, variable, or immediate annuity.
 Immediate annuities, which are often purchased with a lump sum, are commonly bought when you're ready to liquidate your other investments to start receiving regular monthly income.